 - Your position of comfort should be pain-free, and all areas of your body should be supported, including your head and neck.
 Perhaps most importantly, you need to be able to get into and out of your position of comfort without increasing the pain and strain on your low back.

 2. Pain Management: Ice, heat, supplements, and pain medication

 - There is value to the use of ice or heat for the management of LBP.
 To apply ice, place an ice pack or a bag of crushed ice (a bag of frozen peas will work too) on the area of pain, ideally while in your position of comfort.
 Use a thin dry cloth or a damp warm towel between the skin and the ice.
 Ice for no longer than 15-20 minutes.
 In acute “flare-ups” ice as often as 3-4 times per day for the first 2-3 days.
 Some people are extremely sensitive to ice and cold, and should use caution when applying ice.

 - Heat is okay for LBP that is more chronic in nature, meaning that the acute inflammatory phase of healing has passed (at least 2-3 days following injury).
 Methods of heat application include a hot shower, and heat pack, or a hot tub/bath.

 - A physician should be consulted prior to taking any pain medication.
 Typical medications prescribed for LBP include muscle relaxants, tylenol, aspirin, and opioid analgesics such as vicodin.
 There is a difference between pain medication and anti-inflammatory medication.
-For more information contact your physician, and also read this article!
+For more information contact your physician.